Vector basemap | Rijwind docs

 latency for the assets.

-Each style references pmtiles://{{TILE_URL}} as the tile source — a
+reference pmtiles://{{TILE_URL}} as the tile source, a placeholder the

 Code